kulapoo/obsidian-template/00_Home MOC.md

 # Home 🌎

-This document encompasses all of Jopet's notes.
+This document encompasses all notes.
 This is the base location for all notes.
 Each note has its own Map of contents or MOC

 # Map of Contents